USS MAKIN ISLAND LHD 8

 February 24, LHD 8 returned to homeport after a week-long underway that focused on Ship Self Defense System (SSDS) operational testing and evaluation.

 May 26, USS Makin Island is currently undergoing maintenance during a four-month Post Shakedown Availability (PSA) period.
-The amphibious assault ship departed dry dock at NASSCO shipyard on May 3.
+The amphibious assault ship departed dry dock at NASSCO shipyard on May 3; Underway for sea trials on June 30.

 August 22, Capt.
 Humberto L. Quintanilla II relieved Capt.
 Peter J. Brennan as Commodore, Amphibious Squadron (PHIBRON) 5 during a change-of-command ceremony aboard the LHD 8.